 Do not spend time on exercises that are of limited relevance: For example, exclude or minimize specific biceps or triceps training, as you train them in all the pull machines/Push machines, and as distance-runner, it provides strength and endurance enough to hold the arm in place for three hours.
 If you choose exercises that have a purpose, you need fewer exercises to get the same result.

 Especially if you are new, it can be difficult to keep up.
 But after a short time, you will notice the progress and a whole new feeling in the body, which adapts and reacts with surplus.
 Be present and enjoy it.

-Too many repetitions produce limited exercise effect, fatigue the nervous system and wear on the body.
+8 – 15 of strength exercises.
+Too many repetitions produce a limited exercise effect, fatigue the nervous system and wear on the body.

 Short-term, easy stretches to loosen up.
-More focus on the tight muscles, less on the flexible.
+More focus on the tight muscles, less on the flexible ones.

 The Training Volume per week determines how much you get out of the training.
 It can be regulated in the following areas below, which is called the FIT formula:

 Is about training frequency, i.e. number of training sessions per week.

 It’s expressed as a percentage of what you can provide maximum – either as a percentage of, the highest possible heart rate, the maximum heart rate, or as a percentage of a maximum lift.